268.058 Lien, levy, setoff, and civil action.

 (i) The lien may be imposed upon property defined as homestead property in chapter 510 but may be enforced only upon the sale, transfer, or conveyance of the homestead property.

 Subd.
-2. Levy. (a) If any tax, payment in lieu of taxes, or unemployment benefit overpayment, including interest, penalties, and costs, is not paid when due, the amount may be collected by the commissioner by direct levy upon all property and rights of property of the person liable for the amount due except that exempt from execution under section 550.37.
+2. Levy. (a) If any amount due under this chapter or section 116L.20, from an applicant or an employer, is not paid when due, the amount may be collected by the commissioner by direct levy upon all property and rights of property of the person liable for the amount due except that exempt from execution under section 550.37.
 The term "levy" includes the power of distraint and seizure by any means.

 (b) In addition to a direct levy, the commissioner may issue a warrant to the sheriff of any county who shall proceed within 60 calendar days to levy upon the property or rights to property of the delinquent person within the county, except that exempt under section 550.37.
 The sheriff shall sell that property necessary to satisfy the total amount due, together with the commissioner's and sheriff's costs.
 The sales shall be governed by the law applicable to sales of like property on execution of a judgment.